upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

-# Synthesis: Coverage across families of approaches
+# Synthesis: Aggregate coverage and observed patterns

 The governance–knowledge matrix, applied to major families of approaches, reveals a consistent structural pattern in how software systems are governed.
 Across methodologies, project and portfolio frameworks, architecture-centric practices, governance standards, and tool-centric approaches, governance effort concentrates in specific configurations while remaining comparatively sparse in others.